ryanraposo/codeui/README.md

 code --install-extension codeui-0.1.0.vsix
 ```

-*Note: it may be neccessary to reload vscode if installing via the terminal.*
+*Note: it may be necessary to reload vscode if installing via the terminal.*

 ## Usage